 Release Dates: November 4, 2014-March 1, 2016

-The protagonist of the series is Anise Yamamoto, a high school student who wears a rose choker given to her by her father; Anise was warned that if she ever removed it, she would receive a terrible punishment.
+The protagonist of the series is Anise Yamamoto, a high school student who wears a rose choker given to her by her father.
+Anise was warned that if she ever removed it, she would receive a terrible punishment.
 At school, the reader is introduced to Anise’s classmate, Kaede Higa; student council president Mitsuru Tenjo; a sickly student named Seiran Asagi; and a scary-looking boy named Mitsuki Kurama.
 It’s made clear during Mitsuru’s introduction that Anise has a crush on him.

-One day, while Anise and Kaede are cleaning at school, Anise is attacked by a bat-like creature; her choker disappears, and a card appears in her hand.
+One day, while Anise and Kaede are cleaning at school, Anise is attacked by a bat-like creature.
+Her choker disappears, and a card appears in her hand.
 Thinking the creature has the choker, Anise chases it and falls into a hole.
 She finds a faculty member and learns that she is the Rose Princess, and that needs to kiss the card to summon one of the Rose Knights.
 When she does, Kaede (the Red Rose Knight) appears.
 Later, Anise acquires three more cards, and discovers that Mitsuru (the Black Rose Knight), Seiran (the Blue Rose Knight), and Mitsuki (the White Rose Knight) are the other knights.
-These “bishonen” knights have personalities just as different as their respective colors.
-The knights operate on the strength of Anise’s blood.
+These “bishonen” knights have personalities just as different as their respective colors, and they operate on the strength of Anise’s blood.
 I just have to add here that I had read the teaser on the back of the first volume before I actually read the book, so as these four characters were introduced, I easily figured out that these four would have to be the Rose Knights.
 In that respect, this element was a little predictable since I already had that knowledge going into the story.

 At first, Anise uses the knights’ powers for the purpose of helping her find her rose choker before her father finds out it’s missing.
 Through these missions, Anise develops close relationships with each of the Rose Knights.
 But when an old friend of Anise’s returns and is revealed to be a former knight with the title of the Yellow Rose Knight, more information is revealed about the true purpose of the Rose Princess and her knights, and the story starts to progress.
 Along the way, a fake Rose Princess enters the scene, along with her fake Rose Knights, which adds to the chaos of the story as well as adding the potential for obstacles as Anise tries to fulfill her duty as the Rose Princess.